 That being said, transitioning into a leadership role often requires a solid foundation of education.
-To help illustrate this fact, we used real-time job analysis software to scour the experience and education requirements for more than 6,000 art director job postings from the last year.
+To help illustrate this fact, we used real-time job analysis software to scour the education requirements for more than 6,000 art director job postings from the last year.

 Directing your own future

 Developing your art director career might take some extra experience or education, but if you have the drive, you can make choices now that help prepare you.

 “Never ever stop learning as there are unlimited facets to this job,” Becker says.
 “Be a sponge and learn from every opportunity.
 Be hungry for education!”

 1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed October, 2020] www.bls.gov/ooh/.
 Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries, and employment conditions in your area may vary.

 2Burning-Glass.com (Analysis of 7,145 art director job postings, Oct.
 01, 2019 – Sep.
 30, 2020)